 Maybe my blog will attract a modest number of repeat readers eventually, but perhaps giving this any thought at all is a distraction and might lead to lead to a low grade obsession.
 So, if I don’t want to keep a journal slightly better than the one that will never leave my office, I probably shouldn’t blog.

-Finally, my answer to why blog is that it has sharpened by Bible study habits dramatically.
-Since beginning the study on Matthew I have been more deeply convicted on things that Jesus needs to work on in my life.
-So this reason alone is adequate motivation.
+Finally, my answer to why blog?
+It sharpens my Bible study habits dramatically.
+Since beginning the study on Matthew, I understand by writing more things Jesus needs to work on in my life.
+So this reason alone creates adequate motivation.